ctphoenix/Python-Course-Material/chapter7.md

 Homophily is a network characteristic.
 Homophily occurs when nodes that share an edge share a characteristic more often than nodes that do not share an edge.
 In these exercises, we will investigate homophily of several characteristics of individuals connected in social networks in rural India.

 *** =instructions
 - Now let's compute the actual homophily in our network.
-Recall that our measure of homophily is the proportion of edges whose nodes in the pair share a characteristic.
-Create a function `homophily(G, chars, IDs)` that takes a network, a dictionary of characteristics, and a list of personal IDs for the network, and outputs the homophily.
+Recall that our measure of homophily is the proportion of edges whose nodes in the pair share a characteristic.  `homophily(G, chars, IDs)` takes a network `G`, a dictionary of characteristics `chars`, and node IDs `IDs`.
+For each node pair, determine whether a tie exists between them, as well as whether they share a characteristic.
+The total count of these is `num_same_ties` and `num_ties`, and their ratio is the homophily of `chars` in `G`.
+Complete the function by choosing where to increment `num_same_ties` and `num_ties`.

 *** =hint
-- For each edge in the network where both nodes have an ID, count up the fraction that have the same value of `chars`.
-This is homophily!
+- You can increment an `int` variable `x` using the Python shorthand `x += 1`!

 *** =pre_exercise_code
 ```{python}